 Still feeling stuck?
 Have more questions about how to write a book?
 We’ve put together a library of book-writing resources.
 Take a look at the articles below.

-How to Write a Book Fast
+How to Write a Book Fast Articles

 I shared above why I believe that first drafts should be written quickly, in just a few weeks.
 Still not sure?
-In the articles below, dozens of other writers share how they wrote fast first drafts, plus all the tips and strategies they learned along the way.
+In the articles below, dozens of other writers share how they wrote fast first drafts, plus you’ll get all the tips and strategies they learned along the way.

 - How to Write a Book in 100 Days: 10 Steps